Paul Tonko

 From 1983 to 2007, Tonko represented the 105th district in the New York State Assembly.
 He was appointed to serve as president and CEO of the New York State Energy Research and Development Authority from 2007 until his resignation in April 2008.
 Soon afterward, he declared his candidacy for Congress, and was elected in November 2008.

-Tonko is the ranking member of the House Energy and Commerce Subcommittee on Environment, Manufacturing, and Critical Materials in the 118th Congress.
+Tonko is the ranking member of the House Energy and Commerce Subcommittee on Environment in the 119th Congress.
 Since 2013, he has been the highest-ranking Democrat on the panel, which authorizes, oversees and investigates the Environmental Protection Agency (EPA).

 Early life, education and early career

 Tonko is a lifelong resident of Amsterdam, New York, near Schenectady, and is of primarily Polish descent.
-He graduated from Amsterdam's Wilbur H. Lynch High School in 1967, and received a degree in mechanical and industrial engineering from Clarkson University in Potsdam, New York in 1971.
+He graduated from Amsterdam's Wilbur H. Lynch High School in 1967, and received a Bachelor of Science degree in mechanical and industrial engineering from Clarkson University in Potsdam, New York in 1971.

 An engineer for the New York Public Service Commission, Tonko became active in local politics in the early 1970s and successfully ran for the Montgomery County Board of Supervisors.
 He was a member of the board from 1976 to 1983, and the board's chairman from 1981 to 1983.
 Tonko was the youngest person in county history to be elected to the board of supervisors.